smudge/decks/railsconf-2022/slides.md

 <!--
+And so here's what we came up with.

-…was deployed as a "complete" environment (alongside "demo"/sandbox instances of all external services and collaborators).
+Firstly, it was deployed as a "complete" environment (alongside "demo"/sandbox instances of all external services and collaborators).
 …relied on having pre-seeded, "known" accounts (which could be generated by fixtures or by sanitizing staging/production data), and was periodically wiped clean and reset.
 …was deployed only weekly, then monthly, and then via "push button" (perhaps better described as "push button and cross fingers").
 …was maintained solely by the team closest to the need for its existence (the team incentivized to do the work).